BALLARAT BASED PLAY THERAPY

 Kelly Pickford RPT™

-Kelly is a master qualified play therapist registered with the Australasia and Pacific Play Therapy Association (APPTA), is a Charter Individual Member of the International Consortium of Play Therapy Associations (IC-PTA), a casual sessional teacher at Deakin University and holds a general board position on the Deakin Child Play Therapy Advisory Board.
+Kelly is a master qualified play therapist registered with the Australasia and Pacific Play Therapy Association (APPTA), is a Charter Individual Member of the International Consortium of Play Therapy Associations (IC-PTA) and holds a general board position on the Deakin Child Play Therapy Advisory Board.

 Kelly’s main areas of passion are trauma, especially working with children with difficult and complex histories, neurodivergence, and importantly supporting parents and families through targeted and appropriate evidence-based parenting approaches.
 With over 30 years of experience working with children and families in a variety of settings she prides herself on tailoring support to meet your unique needs and believes every child, parent and family is precious.
 Working as registered play therapist Kelly aligns her practice and strives to uphold integrity, compassion, cultural sensitivity, respect, and ethical practice.